Steven Kull, Director

 His writing has been published in The Washington Post, Harper’s Magazine, Political Science Quarterly, Foreign Policy, Public Opinion Quarterly and many other publications.

-Evan Lewis is a Ph.D. candidate at the University of Maryland.
-His research interests have focused on international relations, political economy and the politics of land use management in Colorado and Maryland.
+Evan Fehsenfeld’s research interests focus on international relations, political economy and the politics of land use management in Colorado and Maryland.
 He was a Harrison Fellow and has taught at both the University of Maryland and George Washington University.
 He received his Bachelor’s degree in Economics and Political Science at the University of Colorado and his Master’s degree in International Relations and Political Economy at The American University.